-Pro Tip: You can use landing page optimization tools like Surfer or SEMrush.
-They offer keyword suggestions and content audits to help rank your pages better.
+Pro Tip: You can use landing page search engine optimization tools like Surfer or SEMrush.
+They offer keyword suggestions, and content audits to help rank your pages better.

 #6.
 “Above the Fold”

 Keep eye-catching and important information — including your heading and CTAs — above the fold.
-This is more important now as smartphone users may not even be able to see your ‘below the fold’ content unless they scroll down.
+This is more important now as smartphone users may not even see your ‘below the fold’ content unless they scroll down.

 That said, don’t stuff everything in that small window.
-Ideally, you can have a headline, a CTA, and a punchy catchphrase or brief summary.
+Ideally, you can have a headline, a CTA, punchy catchphrase, or a summary.
 Here’s an example: